bonkzwonil/voiceAtis/README.md

    * Don't forget to activate receive mode of the radio (COM1 or COM2)
 * You should hear the ATIS now, if:
    * There is an ATC station online at this airport (TWR, APP, GND or DEL)
-   * The airport is in the list of airports with ATIS (airports.info)
+   * The airport has an ATIS frequency at [ourairports.com](http://ourairports.com)
-   * Feel free to help me by providing frequencies of missing airports!

 ## Custom airport data
 Airport data is downloaded from [ourairports.com](http://ourairports.com).
 You can see these data at `airports.info` file at main directory.
 It may happen that this data is inaccurate or an airport is missing.

 In this case you can add the airport to the `airports_add.info` file.
 Airports in this file have priority over downloaded data.

-You may inform me about wrong data preferably via the Issues tab.
-I will then include the data in the airports_add.info to distritbute them to all users.
-I will also inform [ourairports.com](http://ourairports.com) about the missing or wrong data.
+You may also inform me about wrong data preferably via the Issues tab.
+I will then enter the data at [ourairports.com](http://ourairports.com) to distritbute them to all users.

 ## Bugs and issues
 * Please report bugs via the github issues tab.
     * It is usefull to attach the logfile from "root/logs".

 ### Known limitations
-* Not able to parse ATIS created by ivac2
 * METAR
     * No trend
     * No visibility directions
     * No runway condition
+* No comments of ivac 2 atis

 ## Used packages and Copyright
 ### python-metar